Joey Votto Player Props: Reds vs. Brewers

 Brewers Pitching Rankings

-- The 8.2 strikeouts per nine innings put together by the Brewers pitching staff ranks 23rd in the league.
+- The Brewers pitching staff is 23rd in the league with a collective 8.2 strikeouts per nine innings.

-- The Brewers' 4.10 team ERA ranks 14th across all MLB pitching staffs.
+- The Brewers have a 4.14 team ERA that ranks 15th across all MLB pitching staffs.

+- Brewers pitchers combine to give up 114 total home runs at a clip of 1.3 per game (to rank 22nd in the league).

-- The right-hander's last time out came on Sunday against the Pittsburgh Pirates, when he went 6 2/3 innings, surrendering two earned runs while giving up five hits.
+- The left-hander's most recent appearance was on Tuesday against the Chicago Cubs, when he threw five innings, surrendering four earned runs while giving up nine hits.

-- The 33-year-old has a 4.40 ERA and 7.1 strikeouts per nine innings in 15 games this season, while allowing a batting average of .230 to his opponents.
+- In 12 games this season, the 36-year-old has a 3.36 ERA and 5.5 strikeouts per nine innings, while giving up a batting average of .237 to opposing batters.

 © 2023 Data Skrive.
 All rights reserved.